Risele/AD7894/README.md

 # AD7894
 Arduino library for an Analog Devices ADC AD7894 - 10, 14 bit ADC with ±10V range.
 Do not forget about the reference voltage source (+2.5V).
+Voltage divider, connected to internal Arduino source provides too much noise.

 This version operates with all 4 data pins at the ADC (3-wire serial + BUSY) without interrupts.
 If you want to use interrupts (BUSY pin could provide interrupt at the falling edge), than use functions from the private field: BeginConversion() and ADCread();